 Personally, Dara experienced years of infertility herself, and eventually, after countless tests and surgeries, numerous unsuccessful intrauterine inseminations (IUIs) and multiple failed in vitro fertilization (IVF) cycles, Dara and her partner turned to gestational surrogacy.
 Today, they are the very grateful parents of two daughters; each one carried by a different and wonderful Gestational Surrogate.

 Dara feels very fortunate that her professional training, personal experience with infertility and her family’s journey through surrogacy (twice!) combine to provide a unique and empathetic perspective for her clients.
 Her ability to respond to the particular needs of Intended Parents, as well as Donors and Surrogates, allows her to provide support and guidance that gets to the heart of the matter, with compassion, respect and pragmatism.

 She holds a Master’s degree in Social Work (MSW) from the University of Toronto and Bachelors’ Degrees from York University (BSW) and McGill University (BA).
 Dara is a Registered Social Worker with the Ontario College of Social Workers (RSW), a member of the Ontario Association of Social Workers (OASW) and a professional member of Fertility Matters, a patient support and advocacy group.
-She is also a member of the Canadian Fertility and Andrology Society (CFAS) and the Canadian Counselling Special Interest Group (CCSIG) of the CFAS, as well as the American Society for Reproductive Medicine (ASRM).
+She is also a member of the Canadian Fertility and Andrology Society (CFAS) and the Vice-Chair of the Counselling Special Interest Group (CCSIG) of the CFAS, as well as the American Society for Reproductive Medicine (ASRM).